 Nplate comes in single-dose vials that hold a powdered form of the drug.
 Nplate is available in three strengths: 125 micrograms (mcg), 250 mcg, and 500 mcg.

-Your healthcare provider will add liquid to the vials of Nplate to dissolve the powder.
-Then, they’ll give the medication to you as an injection under your skin (called a subcutaneous injection).
+A healthcare professional will add liquid to the vials of Nplate to dissolve the powder.
+Then, they’ll give the medication to you as a subcutaneous injection.

 Dosage for ITP

-The typical dosage of Nplate for ITP is one injection given each week.
+The typical dosage of Nplate for ITP in adults is one injection given each week.

-For your first injection, the usual dose of Nplate for adults is 1 mcg of drug per kilogram (kg) of body weight.
-(One kilogram is equal to about 2.2 pounds.)
+For your first injection, the usual dose of Nplate is 1 mcg of drug per kilogram (kg) of body weight.
+One kilogram is equal to about 2.2 pounds (lb).

 For the rest of your injections, your Nplate dose will be calculated based on your platelet counts.

 During the start of your Nplate treatment, you’ll have a blood test to check your platelet count every week until your dosage is stable.
-(After your platelet count is stable, blood tests will be done monthly.)
-Your weekly Nplate dose will be increased by 1 mcg/kg each week, until your platelet count is at least 50,000 platelets per microliter (mcL) of blood.
+(After your platelet count is stable, you will have monthly blood tests.)
+Your weekly Nplate dose will be increased by 1 mcg/kg each week until your platelet count is at least 50,000 platelets per microliter (mcL) of blood.

 Until your platelet count is stable, your weekly dosage will be adjusted as follows: